DmPin/My-Audio/README.md

 2. Navigate to the directory where you have cloned or downloaded this repository.

-3. Execute the `MyAudioUI` file by running the following command: \n .\MyAudioUI.java
+3. Execute the `MyAudioUI` file by running the following command:

+.\MyAudioUI.java